 One dinner at either Down to Earth or Fresh in the Garden and a cookie-making class for children

 Noon, but flexible subject to availability.
 Earliest check-in, 2pm.

-Rates generally include breakfast, otherwise it costs US$60 a person.
-Half and full board bookings also include dinner, and full board bookings include all meals.
+Rates usually include breakfast, otherwise it costs US$60 a person.
+Half-board bookings also include dinner and full-board bookings include all meals.